Why CH is the abbreviation for Switzerland?

 Why does Switzerland use CH as its country code?

 But why?
-Switzerland is no Confederation, and what the hell is Helvetica?
+Switzerland is not a Confederation, and what the hell is Helvetica?

 To understand, we have to split Confoederatio Helvetica into parts.

 As I mentioned, Confoederatio is Latin and stands for confederation.
 It is odd why Switzerland refers to itself as such.
-We have to first understand what Helvetica is.
-Which in itself, is quite often used as a word in Switzerland.
+We have to first understand what Helvetica is, which is quite often used as a word in Switzerland.

 Helvetica